sshklifov/debug/README.md

 #### GDB command custom handling

 - Displaying breakpoint `commands` in a pop-up window.
-- `frame find` finds which thread(s) are executing a given function.
 - `brsource` restores breakpoints from last session.
 - `brsave` can override which breakpoints are restored with `brsource`.
 - `map` can set the source file when it isn't available (akin to substitute-path).